What is Heroin Addiction?

 It was a stark contrast to the little boy who grew up in the warmth and love of a close family unit and who went on to serve with special-forces of the British Army.

-And yet, today, over 20 years later, I now know the answer to my own question; ‘why me’ – My name is Colin Garnett, I’m the husband of Deanna, dad to Georgia and Nathan and I’m Co-founder, C.E.O. and Clinical Director of Bethesda Addictions Treatment Centre.
+And yet, today, over 20 years later, I now know the answer to my own question; ‘why me’ – My name is Colin Garnett, I’m the husband of Deanna, dad to Georgia and Nathan and I’m Co-founder, C.E.O. and Clinical Director of Bethesda Retreat.
 I committed my life to the recovery programme and to the plight of others in 1993 whilst sat in a prison cell and I’ve been clean and free from that plague ever since.

 However it must be said that whilst the terrors of heroin’s grasp on my soul are still very easy to remember, today, as a Registered Addictions Specialist, those nightmares have now been reduced to being tools of life with which my team and I are repeatedly guiding addicts from all over the world into the fulfilment of their dreams.